-WorkStudy is a TRU funded financial assistance program which offers an opportunity for Canadian students to work part-time on campus in positions that accommodate their studies.
+WorkStudy is a TRU funded financial assistance program running on the Kamloops and Williams Lake campuses which offers an opportunity for full-time Canadian students with financial need to work part-time in positions that accommodate their studies.

 Advantages of the WorkStudy program

 - Assists students in financial need with a regular source of income that does not add to their debt load.

 - Offers students training and experience that will assist them in further studies and their eventual entrance into the workforce.

 - Allows students to help staff and faculty with projects and initiatives that would otherwise not be completed.

 The WorkStudy program is provided as a need-based supplement to government student assistance, bursaries, and student and family resources.